 Wayfair’s Linen Shallow Drum Shade (this is the khaki color – it comes in many different colors and my project used a champagne colored shade).
 I’ve been wanting to update some of our lamps with drum shades, so this was the perfect opportunity!

-The 16-inch shade fit perfectly on this lamp that was part of our son’s extreme room makeover (the lamp started out as shiny brass – you can see that transformation here).
+The 16-inch shade fit perfectly on this lamp that was part of our son’s extreme room makeover (the lamp started out as shiny brass).
 I love how the shade immediately refreshed this old lamp – but I knew I could make it look even better!

 Before starting anything with the shade, however, I noticed that the bright brass wire framing of the shade needed to coordinate better with the oil rubbed bronze lamp.
 Brown craft paint to the rescue!
 I used a dry-brush technique to dab on brown craft paint – I wasn’t aiming for perfection or complete coverage, just enough to blend in with the lamp (it’s right at eye-level and is seen from the hall).

 Then I gathered my supplies for my project – and how simple is this?
 Glue sticks (so yes, you’ll need a glue gun – is there anyone out there who doesn’t have one?) and natural jute twine.

 Since one aspect of the challenge was to choose a theme (either geometric pattern, incorporate rope, or black & white) I decided to use twine (does that count as rope?) and apply it in a simple geometric pattern.
 And here’s what I came up with: